alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 A participant
 is any entity -
+human,
+machine,
+software bot,
+conversation archiver,
+or other,
-human, machine, software bot, escrow agent, or otherwise, that is bounded by the extent of that entity's
+that is bounded
+by the extent
+of that entity's